brendanstennett/has_unique_slug/README.md

 If you are adding this to an existing project that already contains records, perform the necessary setup then run something like `Post.all.each {|p| p.save }` in the rails console to populate the slug columns.

+## Active Admin

+Due to the way inherited resources work, this gem will not work with Active Admin out of the box.
+You can easily get around this however by adding the following line to your resource admin file:

+    controller do
+      defaults :finder => :find_by_slug
+    end

 ## TODO:

 - Add support for scopes